 Programs of Study

-The UNF Bachelor of Science physics programs focus on preparing graduates for employment in a wide array of technical and non-technical fields.
+The UNF Bachelor of Science physics programs focus on preparing graduates for employment in a wide array of technical and non-technical fields or for graduate studies.
 The department offers the following tracks:

 - Traditional Physics